rfennell/AzurePipelines/Extensions/Versioning/readme.md

 * VersionAndroidManifest - Sets the versionName and versionCode values in an Android project
 * VersionJSONFile - Sets the version in a named field in a JSON file (tested in NPM package.json file)
 * VersionAngularFile - Sets the version in a named field in an enviroment.ts Angular file
+* VersionPowerShellModule - Sets the ModuleVersion property in any module psd1 files.

 All these tasks take at least two parameters, which are both defaulted